zyoohv/VGo/README.md

 ![效果图](src/pic/view_linux.png)

+##problem

+*	there are something wrong in Multi thread...i will fix it tomorrow !

 ##What do you should do for it ?

 *	finding a way to establish a more usefull and more swift 'Value Evaluate' algorithm

-*	update the struct of the 'MCTS Tree'

 *	all that can make VGo more powerful

 ##Others

-*	More information in path "doc/", there may be something different ^.^
+*	More information in path "doc/", althrough there may be something different ^.^